radargun/radargun/docs/stages/counter.md

 > counter-name (**mandatory**) - Counter name.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > expected-value (**mandatory**) - Expected value of the counter.
 > groups (**optional**) - Specifies in which groups this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
+The result set is intersection of specified workers, groups and roles.
 Default is all groups.
-> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
-The result set is intersection of specified slaves, groups and roles.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
-> slaves (**optional**) - Specifies on which slaves this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
-Default is all slaves.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### counter-test
 Tests a clustered/distributed counter